SimonWpt/CouchDocs/tags-reference/block_parent.md

 # block_parent

-`<cms:block_parent />` fetches the parent block's original code so the effective child code becomes a mix of the parent code plus the child code that follows the `<cms:block_parent />`.
+Tag **block_parent** fetches the parent block's original code so the effective child code becomes a mix of the parent code plus the added child code that follows the `<cms:block_parent />`.

 ## Parameters

 * none

 ## Example

 **Parent**
 ```html
 <head>